 Generally speaking, the higher the interest rate, the better it is for our investments — right?
 So why do bond prices fall when interest rates rise?

 Between its issue date and maturity date, the market price of a bond isn’t fixed.
 It moves in the opposite direction of interest rates.
 So are bonds a good investment right now?
-Or should buyers beware of today’s low interest rates?
+Or should buyers beware?
 Bond funds buy and sell securities frequently, which can affect your portfolio in all kinds of ways — and that’s not always a good thing.

 What is a bond?